 As we drove away from Isle of Skye with the sun slowly dimming, we realized we had never booked that hotel we meant to.
 With the sun fading fast, we tried to pull up options on our phones with no luck.
 Even when we did have signal, the places we found had already closed for the night.
 Then finally, we drove by Corriegour Lodge.
 Its well-lit dining room shined like a welcome beacon and we knew this was the spot.

-Staying in this cozy, family-owned B&B was exactly what we needed after a long day of exploring.
+Staying in this cozy, family-owned B&B was exactly what we needed after a long day of exploring the Isle of Skye.
 The owner’s nephew who greeted us was lovely and got us all set with a room and drinks from the bar.
 And the breakfast the next morning was wonderful.
 But the biggest treat was the views we didn’t even know we had until we saw the property in the daylight.
 A true hidden gem, that allowed for quiet reflection of all the wonders of Scotland we had experienced (so far).

 Read our other articles about our Scotland explorations here!
 And to learn how we traveled in Europe for five months on a budget by house sitting, read this guide.